typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 separate fibers; it is completely nondeterministic!
 However, the effects _within_ a given fiber are always sequentially consistent, as dictated by program order; `A` is never printed after `B`, and `C` is never printed after `D`.

-Notice how `join` imposes an ordering on the execution of the fibers: the main fiber will only ever print the `done:` message after the two spawned fibers have completed.
+This is how `join` imposes an ordering on the execution of the
+fibers: the main fiber will only ever print the `done:` message after the two spawned fibers have completed.

+It is recommended to use the safer `IO.background` instead of `IO.start` for spawning fibers.

 #### Canceling fibers
 A fiber can be canceled after its execution begins with the `FiberIO#cancel`